mkopischkie/mkopischkie.github.io/_pages/regression.md

 ![Final](/assets/images/logreg_mnnb.jpg)

 I split the data into training and testing sets using the same proportions as above.
+There was no oversampling done here, so the training and testing sets will be randomly sampled and contained with the frequency-count data representing the presense, or lack thereof, of a particular bacterial genus.
+The sets will be similar to those used in MN NB, except for the differences in the present columns and random sampling.
 Then, I continued to perform both logistic regression and multinomial naive bayes on the same dataframe to compare the results.

 ## Model Evaluation